-In his two seasons at Austin Peay, Apolinario helped the Lady Govs to 30 wins and 19 conference victories.
+In his two seasons at Austin Peay, Apolinario helped the Lady Govs to 30 overall wins and 19 conference victories.
 He also coached three players that earned All-Ohio Valley Conference honors.

-As a competitor, Apolinario played two seasons at then NAIA-member Newman before the program was dropped.
-He then transferred to Division II-member King where he was one of the founding members of the Tornado volleyball program.
-There he was named the university's 2009-10 "Male Athlete of the Year" and was a first-team All-Conference Carolinas selection.
+As a competitor, Apolinario played two seasons at then-NAIA member Newman University before the program was dropped.
+He then transferred to Division II-member King University, where he was one of the founding members of the Tornado volleyball program.
+There, he was named the university's 2009-10 Male Athlete of the Year and was a first-team All-Carolinas Conference selection.

-In addition to his assistant roles, Apolinario served a head coach in the Northeast Tennessee Volleyball Club system for three seasons.
+In addition to his assistant roles, Apolinario served as a head coach in the Northeast Tennessee Volleyball Club system for three seasons.
 He taught volleyball skills during summer team camps throughout Florida, Tennessee and Texas.

 A native of Matanzas, Cuba, Apolinario earned his degree from King in 2010.